impredicative/irc-rss-feed-bot/README.md

 If `config.yaml` is updated, the container must be restarted to use the updated file.

-Any external changes to the database should be made only when the bot is stopped.
+Any external changes to the database should be made only when the bot is stopped, but no such changes are expected.